wkonitzer/k0s-microservices-demo/README.md

 # Microservices Demo Project

-This Terraform project sets up Equinix Metal servers, installs Mirantis MCR + MKE using Launchpad, configures a Kubernetes cluster and finally installs a demo microservices app, along with Longhorn Storage and MSR.
+This Terraform project sets up Equinix Metal servers, installs k0s using k0sctl, configures a Kubernetes cluster and finally installs a demo microservices app, along with Longhorn Storage and Mirantis MSR.

 ## Table of Contents